spyderbat/spyctl/README.md

 ```
 spyctl get deviations YYYYYYYYY
 ```
-This will simply display the deviations, use the following to generate a `Fingerprint Group` from the deviations:
+This will simply display the deviations, issue the following to generate a `Fingerprint Group` from the deviations:
 ```
 spyctl get deviations YYYYYYYYY -o fingerprint-group > deviations.yml
 ```